Harshith-Maddala/Data_Mining_Team7/README.md

 Our project tackles the following **S.M.A.R.T.
 (Specific, Measurable, Achievable, Relevant, and Time-bound)** questions:

 1. **Price Patterns**:
-   What is the average price of games within each genre on Steam, and which genres have the highest and lowest average prices?
+   What is the average price of games within each genre and across categories on Steam, and which specific genres or categories have the highest and lowest average prices?

 2. **Release Year Impact**:
    How has the release year impacted the estimated number of owners for games, and are games released in the last five years more popular on average?